Countly/countly-sdk-documentation/sdk_dev_guide/current.md

 });</code></pre>
 <h2 id="01H821RTQ715V2V2RKC9SYBFYE">Giving Consent</h2>
 <p>
-  <span>The SDK initial consent should be sent through the config object.</span>
+  The SDK initial consent should be sent through the config object.
 </p>
 <p>
-  <span>After init there </span><span>should be a method for giving consent.
+  After init there should be a method for giving consent.
 This method should have feature names or groups as parameters.
-It may accept a single feature or group as well as multiple features or groups in the form of an array or variable arguments, depending on the SDK language and environment.</span>
+It may accept a single feature or group as well as multiple features or groups in the form of an array or variable arguments, depending on the SDK language and environment.
 </p>
 <p>
-  <span>At any time during the app run, a user may give consent to more features after starting the SDK.</span>
+  At any time during the app run, a user may give consent to more features after starting the SDK.
 </p>
 <p>
   Upon receiving consent (also during init), the SDK should immediately begin collecting